Lionheart0696/A7-ReadME/README.md

 # A7-ReadME
 My Assignment Portfolio for ANLY 4100
 # Data Analytics Portfolio
 This is the portfolio of all class assignments I have completed in Data Analytics.
-It will serve as a brief example of what I am currently capable within the bounds of Python, regarding the application of business performance and trend analytics.
+It will serve as a brief example of what I am currently capable within the bounds of Python, regarding the application of business performance and trend analytics.To be honest, this class has been rather challenging for me, but I have appreciated the learning outcomes.
+I haven't been able to say that about many of my classes, so I appreciate it.

 ## My Résumé
 - [Résumé](https://colab.research.google.com/drive/1LJz63e1bh6v_BtjuKkJVl_c9MPZFlAcl?usp=sharing)